Skip to content

 Fixing your mortgage is the most common approach for first-time buyers, those moving home and people looking to remortgage.

-According to UK Finance figures from Q1 20252, 85% of outstanding mortgages in England are on fixed rates, with just 15% on variable rates.
+In 2025 85% of outstanding mortgages in England were on fixed rates, according to UK Finance, with just 15% on variable rates.

 In general, locking into a fix can be a good move if interest rates are likely to rise in the next couple of years.
 But a variable rate can be better if the base rate is predicted to fall.